Jan Dashti

-Waja Jan Mohammad Dashti (born October 1951) is a Baloch poet, bureaucrat and author, from Balochistan.
+Jan Mohammad Dashti (born October 1951) is a Baloch poet, bureaucrat author and anti Islam activist, from Balochistan.
 Often known as just Jan Dashti, he is a senior bureaucrat serving as Balochistan's Provincial Secretary Mines and Minerals.

 Birth and education

 Dashti was born in Kunchiti, in Balochistan.
 He took a two-year post-graduation course in Journalism at the University of Karachi, from where he passed out in 1972.
 He also successfully completed the highly acclaimed CSS exam.

 Journalism

 Dashti's journalistic career began in 1974, when he joined Pakistan's Press and Information Department (PID).
 Between 1978 and 1979, he wrote for the Weekly Viewpoint under the pen-name of Sahak Baloch, mostly contributing Balouchistan-related articles.
 He has also greatly contributed to the Balouchi language under the pen-name of "Shay Ragam".

 At present, Dashti is the owner of an Urdu daily, Aasap, which is published by the Asaap Group of Publications and regarded as a newspaper that takes an active stand against the "gross violation of human rights of the Baloch people" and presents "a balanced view on social, political, cultural, economic and human right issues of Baloch people and Balochistan".